 If you care about, again, the law, the Constitution, real evidence, you know, why is there no curiosity?

-Um, and that's what it really comes down to.
+And that's what it really comes down to.

-And it's become a media psychosis pathology, even, and it's become a Democratic Party one.
+And it's become a media psychosis, pathology even, and it's become a Democratic Party one.

 And by any means necessary, even electing a radical socialist who's weak and frail and cognitively struggling Joe Biden.